ahmadmdabit/ai-utils-extension/PROJECT-SUMMARY.md

 #### Communication Layer
 - A strongly-typed messaging system (defined in `src/types/messaging.ts`) is used for all communication between the sidepanel UI and the service worker.
+- The LinkedIn filtering system uses the same messaging infrastructure for toggle control, state queries, and UI management between the sidepanel and content script.

 ---